dirigiblelabs/api-log/README.md

 Note that this formatter is designed to accept and format also dynamically provided paramters in addition to the standed log record ones.
 Any additional argument to its format method single required one (logRecord) will be appended with a single space prefix to the tail of the formatted log record string.

-To  customize further the formatting behavior, you can extend the Formatter class or create your own and ake sure it is used by the hanlders it is intended for.

-#### Log handlers
-Log handlers take care for formatting a log message using formatters and serializing it to a specific destination such as console or file.
-A console log handler comes out-of-the-box with the `log/handlers` module, logging messages in the server console.

 ## License